 We are self-care fanatics here at CF, so it should be no surprise that this advice is here; making time to take care of yourself is super important all the time, but it’s especially important during the winter when your moods might not be at their best.

-Whether it’s doing your nails, taking a bath with a bath bomb, putting on a face mask — whatever it is that gets you to your happy place — make extra effort to make time for that thing this winter if you’re feeling down and sad.
+Whether it’s doing your nails, taking a bath with a bath bomb, putting on a face mask — whatever it is that gets you to your happy place — make extra effort to make time for that thing this winter.
+This advice is especially important if you’re feeling down and sad.

-Oftentimes, one of the worst symptoms of my winter blues is an overwhelming feeling of loneliness, even when I'm around people all the time at work or school.
+Oftentimes, one of the worst symptoms of the winter blues is an overwhelming feeling of loneliness.
 I’ve found that making time to talk to a trusted friend, your partner, your roommate, even your parents or a therapist, can help alleviate this.

 Now is a great time to call long-distance friends, catch up with your far-flung cousins, or make time to just, hang out with your nearby friends or your partner.
 Let them know how you’re feeling, and be sure to check in with them — they may be feeling the winter blues, too.

 One of the biggest things that causes the “winter blues” is how little natural light we get during the winter months — trust me, nothing makes you sadder than waking up and going to work when it’s dark, and then leaving work when it’s dark again.

 You can combat this a couple of ways — throwing open your curtains or spending time by windows during the day, if you can, or making time to walk outside during your lunch break, weather permitting.